cis1951/lec6-code/README.md

 }
 ```

-The `CaseIterable` protocal will just let us randomly select one of those cases when generating a bubble.
+The `CaseIterable` protocol will just let us randomly select one of those cases when generating a bubble.
 Now let's create an initialization for the bubble inside the `Bubble` struct, one that's given parameters, and one that initializes randomly like so:

 ```swift
 public init(color: Color, x: CGFloat, y: CGFloat, size: CGFloat, type: BubbleType, swipeAngle: Angle? = nil, tapCount: Int? = nil) {